This post is also available in: 简体中文 (Chinese (Simplified))

 Corporate Compliance Requirement | Data Protection Obligations of the PDPA

-Data security and privacy is a very serious matter, and no one takes data protection more seriously that 3E Accounting.
-Since virtually just about anything can be done online these days, it comes as no surprise that in some instances we would be forced to disclose personal data to organisations and companies.
+Data security and privacy is a very serious matter, and no one takes data protection more seriously than 3E Accounting.
+Since anything can be done online these days, it comes as no surprise that in some instances we would be forced to disclose personal data to organisations and companies.
 Whenever we purchase something online or sign up for a service of some sort for example, there is going to be personal particulars that we would need to reveal.
 Therefore, it is important to ensure your data is well protected at all times, and 3E Accounting can help you to comply with PDPA and protect your data.